Neph0s/InCharacter/README_EN.md

 ### Setup

+No need to install ChatHaruhi separately; a fixed version of ChatHaruhi is already included in the code/ directory of this repository.

 Ensure you have correctly installed `ChatHaruhi2` and all necessary dependencies.
 If not yet installed, you can do so with the following commands:

 ```bash